-Philippines is one of the countries that is rapidly becoming a popular choice for students to pursue MBBS course.
-Ruled by the American colonists for 50 years in the erstwhile times, Philippines treads the path of American education system.
-With suitable climatic conditions and productive medical courses that are offered by the universities, students find medical education in Philippines welcoming.
+The Philippines is one of the countries that is rapidly becoming a popular choice for students to pursue MBBS courses.
+Ruled by the American colonists for 50 years in the erstwhile times, the Philippines treads the path of the American education system.
+With suitable climatic conditions and productive medical courses that are offered by the universities, students find medical education in the Philippines welcoming.

-1. Almost all the universities of Philippines are approved by MCI(Medical Council of India) and WHO(World Health Organization) which makes the students eligible to clear international medical exams like USMLE and MCI in the future.
+1. Almost all the universities of the Philippines have the approval of NMC(Medical Council of India) and WHO(World Health Organization)making the students eligible to clear international medical exams like USMLE and MCI in the future.

 3. No donation fee is required.

 4. The complete MBBS course fee is much lower than many of the private colleges in other abroad countries.

 5. One can find affordable accommodation facilities as the cost of living is comparatively low here.

 6. The medical institutes in the Philippines provide their students with the facility of internship and directly treating patients.
 This is a great way to bring about improvement in their confidence levels.